Can You Reverse Tooth Decay?

 Taking Care of Everybody’s Smile

 It is second nature for many of us to eat after our kids, never mind the five-second-rule.
-What you do not know is that you could be transferring the bacteria that cause tooth decay to them through your saliva.
+What you do not know is that you could be transferring the bacteria that cause tooth decay and cavities to them through your saliva.
 With the help of your dentist and working with your child at home, we hope to stop additional bacterial growth and reverse any damage done.

 It is easily preventable.
 If your teeth have ever felt fuzzy, that’s the bacteria starting to grow.
 All you have to do is wipe it away to stop the plaque from forming.
 Plaque is the white chalky stuff near the gumline that doesn’t want to come off.
 It can be white, yellow, brown, or black.
 Scheduling regular cleanings with your Austin dentist can help keep this plaque off and is an important step in preventing tooth decay.
 For smaller children, cleaning the mouth with a cloth can protect the softer baby teeth.
 A toothbrush with a bit of toothpaste works effectively for all others (pea-size for adults, rice-size for small children).